Scientific Name

 Toxicity of Echeveria 'Linguas'

-E. 'Linguas' has no toxic effects reported.
-It is safe around pets and humans, although it is not advisable to eat it.
+E. 'Linguas has no reported toxic effects.
+It is safe for pets and humans, although it is not advisable to eat it.

 Links